ecml-aaltd/aaltd2024/program.md

 nav_order: 3
 ---

-The workshop takes place on Friday 13th of September.
+The workshop takes place on Friday 13th of September, in room Alpha (large room in the main conference lobby).

 # Invited talk session (chair: Tony Bagnall)